fpietrosanti/Trojans-And-Rule-of-Law/README.md

 No, this bill proposal doesn't have anything todo with export control or undisclosed vulnerabilities (0day).

-## The Bill Proposal and it's artifacts
+## The Bill Proposal and its artifacts
 There are many artifacts around the trojan regulation bill proposal we've done in Italy in 2017, most in Italy, with some in English for a bigger audience.

 ITA: